Gleason's Theorem for a Qubit as Part of a Composite System: Introduction

 \section{Introduction}

-Gleason's theorem \cite{gleason1957measures} derives both the density matrix formalism for quantum states and Born's rule for calculating outcome probabilities.
-The result is based on assigning non-contextual probabilities to measurement outcomes that are associated with \textit{projection-valued measures} (PVMs).
+Gleason's theorem \cite{gleason1957measures} derives both the density matrix formalism for quantum states and Born's rule for calculating outcome probabilities.\footnote{\textcolor{modification}{The ``derivation of Born's rule" here refers to the trace rule, a mathematical prescription that generates outcome probabilities or expectations from quantum states.
+From a more physical perspective, Gleason's theorem establishes the Born rule as the link between the quantum formalism and empirical predictions.}} The result is based on assigning non-contextual probabilities to measurement outcomes that are associated with \textit{projection-valued measures} (PVMs).

-Importantly, Gleason's argument does not hold for quantum systems associated with a Hilbert space of dimension two.
-The proof of the theorem is based on consistency conditions that arise only if projection operators appear in multiple resolutions of the identity.
+Importantly, Gleason's argument does not hold for a single qubit, i.e.\ the quantum system associated with a Hilbert space of dimension two.
+From a conceptual point of view, this situation is not satisfactory since the qubit represents the building block of quantum information processing and the currently emerging quantum technologies \cite{nielsen2010quantum, gill2025quantum}.

+The proof of Gleason's theorem is based on consistency conditions that arise only if projection operators appear in multiple resolutions of the identity.
 The structural simplicity of projective measurements in the \textit{two-dimensional} Hilbert space of a qubit does not allow for the required ``intertwining" of projections.
 Therefore, Gleason's theorem cannot be used to rule out probability assignments that, for example, attribute definite outcomes to measurements of two or more non-commuting observables.
 Such assignments are incompatible with quantum theory.
 In fact, no qubit state $\ket \psi $ with $\langle \psi| \sigma_x| \psi \rangle = \langle \psi| \sigma_z | \psi \rangle = 1$ exists, where $\sigma_x$ and $\sigma_z$ are the Pauli observables proportional to the $x$- and the $z$-component of a spin $1/2$, respectively.

 We will extend Gleason's theorem to a two-dimensional Hilbert space by assuming that probability assignments to measurement outcomes do not depend on whether a system such as a qubit is considered on its own or as a subsystem of a larger one.
 In other words, probability assignments must be defined consistently for \textit{composite} quantum systems.
 The main advantage of this approach is that we only invoke another standard postulate of quantum theory instead of enlarging the set of measurements to which probabilities are assigned.